Laws against witchcraft: Central African Republic

 According to the 2009 penal code witchcraft is a criminal offense in the Central African Republic punishable by five to 10 years in prison and a fine ranging from 100,000 CFA to 1,000,000 CFA ($200 to $2,000).
 Until 2009 witchcraft was punishable by death.
 Nearly 60% of women held in the Bimbo women’s prison in Bangui between January 2020 and June 2021 were charged with witchcraft offenses.
 The average age of accused person is 55.

 India

 In 2001 the state of Jharkhand passed the Witch Hunting Practices Act which prohibited accusing someone of being a witch.
 Other states with similar laws include Bihar, Odisha, Chhattisgarh, Assam, Rajasthan, Maharashtra and Karnataka.

 New Zealand

 Section 16 of New Zealand's Summary Offences Act 1981 provides a one thousand dollar penalty for anyone who sets out to "deceive or pretend" for financial recompense that they possess telepathy or clairvoyance or acts as a medium for money through use of "fraudulent devices."
 However, it is not a criminal offence if it is solely intended for purposes of entertainment.

 Nigeria

 The Criminal Code Act of Nigeria bans fortune-telling as a form of witchcraft.
 Any person who "undertakes to tell fortunes" may be found guilty of a misdemeanor and imprisoned up to one year.

 Pakistan

 In 2025 a law was proposed in Pakistan banning black magic.
+In January 2026 the law was passed by the senate.